 But a lean plan of your revenue, expenses and profits is an advantage, not a drawback.
-I can never overemphasise the importance of every business to be lean.
+I can never overemphasise the importance of every business being lean.
 This means only the most important expenses should be incurred.

 This not only makes your business profitable faster, but it also allows you to finance a lot of your needs internally.
 Excluding external funders as much as possible gives you more control of your business and retains your growth with you.

-Your expenses are a good place to start, try to list ten, at the most, including cost of sales.
+Your expenses are a good place to start, try to list ten at the most, including the cost of sales.
 Project these as accurately as possible without getting bogged down on them.
-With your expenses in hand, decide a profit margin that would make your business worthwhile.
+With your expenses in hand, decide on a profit margin that would make your business worthwhile.

 “What skills are needed to get it done?”

 This is the simplest part because whether in a standard or lean business plan, your team needs to be planned for in the leanest rations possible.
 For many organisations, staff expenses form the largest fixed overhead and regularly stress cashflows.